Cybersecurity-Ethical-Hacker/LSASS-Credentials-Dashboard/README.md

 Exportable data (via copy/paste) for integration with tools like Mimikatz, CrackMapExec, or hashcat

 Ideal for:<br>
-✔️ Rapidly assessing credential exposure during engagements ✔️ Planning attack chains based on reused hashes or weak configurations ✔️ Reporting clear evidence of credential risks to clients
+✔️ Rapidly assessing credential exposure during engagements<br>
+✔️ Planning attack chains based on reused hashes or weak configurations<br>
+✔️ Reporting clear evidence of credential risks to clients

 This tool helps you: